KonradIT/gopro-upload/README.md

 Using [local directory uploader](uploader-local.sh) script can aslo upload the pictures to [ubuntu one](ubuntu1.md), [dropbox](dropbox.md), or [ftp server](ftp.md)

+#Important!

+Read the [setup page](setup.md) on how to set up your gopro and your computer

 ###Details

 Its highly recommendable to set the uploading directory in a harddrive, because a gopro image in 12mp can vary from 2mb to 6mb.